lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup1.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_high_rate_pu.png" width="901" height="216" />

-When setting `mask_rate=0.3`, it meant to have 70% positive class remain labeled, but because all the positive data only occupies 47.4% population, in this case, we will only get 47.4% labeled data, and all the negative data will be unlabeled.
+When setting `mask_rate=0.3`, it meant to have 70% positive class remain labeled as positive, but because all the positive data only occupies 47.4% population, in this case, we will only get 47.4% labeled data, and all the negative data will be unlabeled.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_low_rate_pu.png" width="896" height="217" />

 🌻 [Check type 2 mask code here >>][2]

-After masking the data, let's forecast the unlabeled data!
+Now let's see how to forecast these unlabeled data!

 #
 <p align="left">